HonghyokKim/US_COVID_RACE/README.md

 # US_COVID_RACE

-This repository provides data used for time-series plots and regression analyses in
+This repository provides data and R codes used for time-series plots and regression analyses in

 **Temporal transition of racial/ethnic disparities in COVID-19 outcomes in 3108 counties of the United States: three phases from January to December, 2020.
 Science of The Total Environment, 148167.**